mattevs24/reyna/paper/paper.md

 DGFEMs offer flexibility and high-order accuracy, and polytopal elements further extend this adaptability through general meshing and refined discretisations.
-Yet most available implementations are embedded in complex C++ or Fortran frameworks, which require substantial technical overhead to adapt or extend.
+Yet most available implementations are embedded in complex C++ or Fortran frameworks (see MFEM @Anderson:2021, Feel++ @Prud:2012, Dune-FEM-DG @Dedner:2017 and FEMPAR @Badia:2018 for example) which require substantial technical overhead to adapt or extend.
 This limits their use for prototyping and teaching.

 Reyna provides a lightweight, vectorised Python framework that makes polytopal DGFEMs accessible without sacrificing efficiency.
 It enables